mapcrafter/mapcrafter-playermarkers/README.md

   don't want it.

 * The last point is that you have to include the script into your rendered map.
-  Open your mapcrafter template `index.html` file and add the following lines after the `<script>` section where the mapcrafter UI is initialized:
+  Open your Mapcrafter template `index.html` file and add the following lines after the `<script>` section where the Mapcrafter UI is initialized:

 ```
 <script type="text/javascript" src="http://ajax.googleapis.com/ajax/libs/jquery/2.0.0/jquery.min.js"></script>